* In the middle of nowhere, Poland *

 2x free white gis

 * ALL PRICES ARE PER PERSON *

-AVAILABILITY (PRIVATE): MEDIUM (Less than 11 tickets available)
+AVAILABILITY (PRIVATE): LOW (Less than 5 tickets available)

 AVAILABILITY (VIP2): SOLD OUT